 The apology undertook to plan for formal reconciliation processes with those who were harmed in care.

-The Minister for Health and Minister for Ambulance Services, Hon.
+The then Minister for Health and Minister for Ambulance Services, Hon.
 Cameron Dick MP, responded to the Commissioner’s request to initiate a formal consultation process in 2016.
 The Minister asked Queensland Health to get a formal reconciliation process underway.

 The delay from when this issue was brought to the attention of government over several decades, to a formal apology in 2010, and to formal reconciliation in 2017 is clearly unacceptable.
 While we cannot undo the past, we must do everything we can to improve their futures.